Reflective Pilgrimages

 Community pilgrimages with creative reflection that connect women to the source of our healing.

-Celina Martina & Carolyn Kolovitz will lead a group of Latina women, mostly immigrants, on two guided pilgrimages to sacred sites - such as the Watt Munisotaram Cambodian Buddhist temple in Hampton, MN, and Wakan Tipi in St. Paul - followed by art-making sessions of collective reflection in the studio of Maria Constanza De La O Carballo.
+Celina Martina leads groups of Latina women, mostly immigrants, on guided pilgrimages to sacred sites - such as Wakan Tipi in St. Paul and the Watt Munisotaram Cambodian Buddhist temple in Hampton, MN - followed by collective reflections and art-making sessions with artists such as Maria Constanza De La O Carballo.

 Eye of the Heart Center is pleased to announce we received $10,000 funding from the Metropolitan Regional Arts Council for these reflective pilgrimages in 2023.